MBWitz/DataSurfers/CleanedData.md

 ## **Step 3:**
 ### Merge Population.csv and air_ghg_emissions.csv data
-* Create a new tab called “Population” in air_ghg_emissions data file and paste in Population data
+* Create a new tab called “Population” in air_ghg_emissions data file and paste in Population data from World Bank
 * Do vlookup for population data:
 `=VLOOKUP(A3,Population!$B$2:$BI$265,I3)`
 * Where A3 is the three letter country code column,